| Written by Mark Buzinkay

 • Switch from reactive and routine maintenance to predictive and proactive maintenance

-But one of the concluding arguments of the PWC analysis was that the full potential of a mine would not be achieved if the mining company lacked the right people and skills.
+However, one of the concluding arguments of the PWC analysis was that a mine's full potential would not be achieved if the mining company lacked the right people and skills.
 Therefore, according to PWC, selecting the right people, particularly at the operational level, can lead to higher productivity.
 For example, choosing the right candidate can increase equipment output by up to 14 per cent.

 The process of training to initially achieve competency and eventually proficiency in any given task requires constant attention.
 If not done appropriately, skills will be lower or even wane, leading to lower machine productivity in general.

-If we combine better processes, improved technology and better-skilled employees, we can achieve higher productivity of machines in place.
-There are two examples showing this relationship very clearly.
+If we combine better processes, improved technology, and better-skilled employees, we can achieve higher machine productivity.
+Two examples show this relationship very clearly.

 Update 2023: Learn about the latest mining safety topics from our expert Geir Nerbø.